nobody0702/top100url/README.md

 # top100url
-Give a 100GB urls file, find the top 100 frequency url.
+Give a 100GB urls file, suppose you have only 1G memroy, find the top 100 frequency url.